What does HubSpot AI do? A complete guide for 2026

 It seems like every piece of business software has an AI feature bolted onto it these days, and HubSpot is no different.
 They've jumped in headfirst with their integrated AI suite, Breeze, which promises to make your marketing, sales, and service work a whole lot smarter.

-But with all the new bells and whistles, it’s easy to get a little overwhelmed.
+But with all the new bells and whistles, it's easy to get a little overwhelmed.
 What does HubSpot AI actually do?
-Which features are genuinely helpful, and where are the hidden catches?
+Which features are genuinely helpful, and how can you best leverage them for your business?

 Let’s cut through the noise.
-This guide will give you a straightforward look at what HubSpot’s AI offers.
-We’ll cover what it does well and, just as importantly, where a more focused, specialized tool might be a better bet for your team.
+This guide will give you a straightforward look at what HubSpot's AI offers.
+We'll cover what it does well and how a more focused, specialized tool might complement your team's workflow.

 Understanding HubSpot AI: The Breeze suite